Throat & Voice

 Everyone experiences a sore throat from time to time.
 Although sore throats can be painful and annoying, most sore throats are caused by misuse or minor illness and go away without additional medical attention.
 Our ENT doctors are well trained in treating throat disease (infections, obstructions, trauma, cancer and upper neck maladies) with medications, minor throat surgery and major corrective throat surgery.
 Additionally, our specialists have expertise in managing diseases of the larynx and upper tract of the esophagus, which can cause patients to have trouble with breathing, swallowing or speaking.

-Did you suddenly loose your voice?
+Did you suddenly lose your voice?

 Hoarseness, coughing, frequent throat clearing, and a sensation of something stuck in the throat (globus sensation) are the most common symptoms observed when there is a vocal cord problem*.
 The most common causes of these symptoms are: acid reflux, infection (laryngitis), voice abuse (common in screamers), vocal cord paralysis, smoking, vocal cord nodules, swallowing a foreign object, polyps and vocal cord cancer.